Abuse Prevention and Intervention in Long-Term Care

 Rodrigues earned a Bachelor of Arts degree in Philosophy from St. Patrick’s College in Mountain View, California and a Master of Divinity degree from their graduate school in Menlo Park, California.
 He also holds a Lifetime Instructor Credential from the California Community College system.

-Topics: Long-term Care, Overview/General, Prevention
+Topics: Long-term Care, Overview/General, Prevention/Intervention

 Intended Use: Self-directed Learning